studentkittens/lncs-pandoc/paper.md

 Result: http://www.testsite.com/?otp=niljijfcnfdbjeduvuthuugnvuuvgrnh
 ~~~

-**FIDO U2F**[^U2F]
+**FIDO U2F:**

 U2F stands for *Universal Second Factor* and is an open authentication
 standard.
 It was created by Yubico and Google, hosted by FIDO -- the
 open-authentication industry consortium.
-Summarized could U2F explained as a
+Summarized U2F could explained as a
 challenge-response protocol which works in the background.
 It is implemented
-along the one-time password.
-The user does the same as it were a one-time
+alongside the one-time password.
+The user does the same as if it were a one-time
 password application.
 There is a detailed technical description of U2F at the
 developer sites on yubico.com [@u2f].

 [^CCID]: Chip Card Interface Device
-[^U2F]: Universal Second Factor

 # Where to use the YubiKey